 All three modes of operation require an initial core loading of highly enriched U-235 or Pu-239 to start up the reactor.
-The U-235 would be obtained from enrichment of fresh uranium to much higher levels than is currently practised for commercial nuclear power reactors (i.e., greater than 20% U-235 versus 3% to 5% for LWRs).
+The U-235 would be obtained from enrichment of fresh uranium to much higher levels than is currently practiced for commercial nuclear power reactors (i.e., greater than 20% U-235 versus 3% to 5% for LWRs).
 The Pu-239 would be obtained from the reprocessing and partitioning of current LWR used fuel.
+Current reprocessing capabilities around the world are summarized in Table 2.
 Once started, the reactor can create its own fissile material in situ from U-238 and other actinides in the fuel.

 Some reactor concepts, such as many of the molten salt designs, require a makeup supply of fresh slightly enriched to highly enriched fuel to operate, which make them unsuitable to work with used CANDU fuel directly (although they may be suitable for used LWR fuel) [Transatomic Power, 2014].
 In this instance, used CANDU fuel would require blending with enriched uranium in order to create the correct fuel mixture of at least about 2% enrichment.
+Many molten salt designs also use on liquid fuels (e.g. fluoride salts), rather than the solid fuels used in current reactors.
+Designers claim that these types of fuel systems offer advantages over solid fuels, such as better reactivity control, deeper burning of actinides and preventing melt-downs (since the fuel is already in liquid form).
+However, the liquid fuel cycle tends to be much more complex and is not yet fully developed and even designs with extensive previous analysis (e.g., the Oak Ridge National Laboratory's Molten Salt Breeder Reactor) have not resolved some associated fuel cycle uncertainties [EPRI, 2017].